It’s not just a school, it’s a culture

 - Keep Your Focus – Become a person who makes good decisions.

 Disney Arts Trip

-North Pointe Prep’s annual High School Disney Trip to Anaheim, California is February 15-17, 2020.
-The cost of $450 includes transportation, three-day park hopper ticket (Disneyland and California Adventure), and two nights lodging.
+North Pointe Prep’s annual High School Disney Trip to Anaheim, California is February 3-5, 2022.
+The cost of will be announced in October and includes transportation, two-day park hopper ticket (Disneyland and California Adventure), and one night of lodging.